shyamsridhar123/RL-GRPO/documentation/QUANTIZATION_REASONING_RESEARCH_ROADMAP.md

 **Target:** First comprehensive study of quantization effects on mathematical reasoning capabilities

-**Timeline:** 6 months to significant results, 12 months to top-tier publication

 **Why This Will Break New Ground:** No systematic study exists of how quantization specifically affects mathematical reasoning vs. general language tasks

 ---